$549,380Average Value$269Average Price per Sq Ft4Homes For Sale

 Bethel, a town with close to 17,000 residents, features a growing downtown area about 3 miles from Danbury.
 “I like Bethel because, despite its size, it still feels like a small-town community,” says Megan Dean, director of the Bethel Public Library, who has worked there for seven years.
 Homes sit just a short drive from the downtown area, which is filled with local businesses.
-People can explore one of the several parks in town or attend a program at the library or the Bethel Community Center and can take the train into New York City, about 60 miles, or two hours, away for a day trip.
+People can explore one of the several parks in the neighborhood or attend a program at the library or the Bethel Community Center and can take the train into New York City, about 60 miles, or two hours, away for a day trip.
 Students attend Bethel Public Schools, which receives a B-plus from Niche.

 Downtown area highlights local businesses